kotalco/core-api/README.md

 ## :building_construction: Build Cloud API
-The application excpects ECC public key passed as build time variable <br />
+The application excpects the ECCPublicKey to be  passed as a build time variable <br />
 The Go build process – go build – supports linker flags
 ```
 go build -ldflags="-X 'full_package_path.variable=value'"
 ```
-In case of ECC_PUBLIC_KEY the call call would look like this
+In case of ECC_PUBLIC_KEY the call would look like this
 ```
 go build -ldflags="-X 'github.com/kotalco/cloud-api/pkg/config.ECCPublicKey=hexa_key_goes_here'"
 ```
 Notice: <br />
-In development ENVRIONMENT: ECCPublicKey reads only the environment variable ECC_PUBLIC_KEY <br />
+In development ENVRIONMENT: ECCPublicKey get it's value from the  environment variable ECC_PUBLIC_KEY <br />
-In other ENVRIONMENTS: ECCPublicKey get it's value from build tags only
+In other ENVRIONMENTS: ECCPublicKey get it's value from the build time variable passed by linker flags